-Item 2: Chief executive's update
+Item 2: Chief Executive's update

-- 7. ML invited the OfS chief executive to give her update to the panel. - Nicola Dandridge acknowledged the incredible amount of work that the panel has completed already and reflected on the positive feedback received from the Universities Minister, Michelle Donelan, following her recent meeting with the student panel. - 9.
-Nicola covered the new OfS business plan which has been revised for 2020-21 in response to COVID-19, the development of the new OfS strategy for 2021-23, regulation around quality and standards and spoke about the equality, diversity and inclusion work happening internally at the OfS.
+- 7. ML invited the OfS Chief Executive to give her update to the panel. - 8.
+Nicola Dandridge acknowledged the incredible amount of work that the panel have completed already and reflected on the positive feedback received from the Universities Minister, Michelle Donelan following her recent meeting with the student panel. - 9.
+Nicola covered the new OfS business plan which has been revised for 2020-21 in response to Covid-19, the development of the new OfS strategy for 2021-23, regulation around quality and standards and spoke about the equality, diversity and inclusion work happening internally at the OfS.

-Item 3: Discussion session: access and participation - student submissions
+Item 3: Discussion session: Access and participation - student submissions